 - A swing has inertia towards the sky, but gravity is the stronger force that pulls it back to the ground

-- You throw a bowling ball and the pins are knocked over because they are not strong enough to stop its inertia
+- You throw a bowling ball, and the pins are knocked over because they are not strong enough to stop its inertia

 - A falling tree will squash anything in its way until it hits the ground (or a stronger object like a house)

-Electricity – Batteries
+Electromagnetism: Electricity from Batteries

 Anything with a battery in it stores electrical energy.
-The car stores electrical energy in its battery that is used to start the engine and to run the electrical components of the car like the radio.
+The car stores electrical energy in its battery that is used to start the engine and to run the electrical components of the car, like the radio.
 The engine uses combustion to create electrical energy that is stored in the battery to be used when it’s needed.

 More fun examples of electricity: